 1. 2 IN THE INTERMEDIATE REGION:

-First And Second Fingers Only (let’s not be pedantic by writing this out: just transpose these ultra-simple Neck Region 1-2 exercise into the Int.
+First And Second Fingers Only (let’s not be pedantic by writing this out: just transpose these ultra-simple Neck Region 1-2 exercises into the Int.
 Region)

 2: SLOWER DOUBLE STOPPED EXTENSION EXERCISES